808TRAPPER/to-do-list-with-persistent-memory/README.md

+Current version is for windows.
-current version if for windows for linux and macos replace os.system("cls") with os.system("clear") on line 48
+For linux and macos replace os.system("cls") with os.system("clear") on line 48